asouza/vaas/README.md

 # installing

-vraptor-environment.jar can be downloaded from maven's repository, or configured in any compatible tool (check the newest version at http://search.maven.org/):
+vaas can be downloaded from maven's repository, or configured in any compatible tool (check the newest version at http://search.maven.org/):

 		<dependency>
 			<groupId>br.com.caelum.vraptor</groupId>